 The third annual Research Summit brings together researchers to present and discuss the latest research.
 Papers and presentations describing ASHRAE-related research as well as papers from societies and associations worldwide are presented.

-The Preliminary Technical Program will be posted online by March 25 and published in the April issue of ASHRAE Insights.
+The Preliminary Technical Program will be published in the April issue of ASHRAE Insights.

 Legendary NASA Flight Control Director Who Led the Effort to Save Apollo 13

 Gene Kranz is the keynote speaker at the opening Plenary Session, held Saturday, June 27.
 Registration is not required to attend the Session, which also features the Honors and Awards program.